rykdesjardins/rykdesjardins/README.md

 Began working as a solo player, creating systems for small & medium businesses, fixing bugs online, and contributing to a couple open source projects.

 Invested in [Bitcoin](https://bitcoin.org/fr/).
 Made a [few dollars](https://www.coindesk.com/price/bitcoin).
 Met with [MTL Blog](https://www.mtlblog.com/).
 Offered my services.
 Hired interns from university.
 Created a CMS.
 Hired people.
-Now I'm Chief ~Memes~ Technology Officer.
+Became Chief ~Memes~ Technology Officer of [Narcity Media](https://www.narcitymedia.com/).
+Exited.
+Back to creating cool shit for small businesses.

 ## Get in touch
 I guess you might want to get in touch for some reason.
 I'm not one to judge.
 You look kinda cool tbh.